Time, budget, and slow Internet access could get in the way of teaching yourself to play guitar.

-However, in a store, you are likely to pay more for the guitar because of the overhead involved to keep the store open.
+However, you are likely to pay more for the guitar in a store because of the overhead involved to keep the store open.

 It is hard to beat online guitar prices.
 And if you know exactly what you are looking for, online guitar stores make it easy and inexpensive to own your first guitar.

-Other consideration in buying a guitar
+Another consideration in buying a guitar

 Right-handed vs. Left-handed guitars